JabirDA/Tech-Share-Ice-Water/README.md

 ## Conclusion
-The Google Maps API is a very useful tool for developers to take advantage of with an incredibly deep wealth of features.
-Although we did mention some of the more popular parameter options there are still a lot more that you could find useful:
+The Google Maps API is a very useful tool for developers to take advantage of with an incredibly deep wealth of features as well as excellent support/documentation.
+Although we did mention some of the more popular things that can be done there are still a lot more that you could find useful.

+Here is a link to the documentation:

 OverAll documentation: ```https://developers.google.com/maps/documentation/javascript/overview```